 - Increasing responsibility and independence

-Not all children with learning disabilities want to do the same thing after high school.
-Some enter into post-secondary education while others join the workforce.
-And while there is no “right” answer, it can be helpful to discuss the options and necessary steps for each with your child.
-This can help him or her identify strengths and weaknesses and explore potential career interests.
-At Transitions, we call this process “self-awareness” and teach it in both self-advocacy and career exploration classes as a guide to planning one’s future.
-For instance, one young woman in the program chose to pursue a musical career because she identified her beautiful singing voice as a career strength.
+Not all children with learning disabilities want to do the same thing following high school graduation.
+Some enter into a college or university while others join the workforce.
+And while there is no “right” answer, it can be helpful to discuss the options (and the necessary steps to get into either the workforce or a post-secondary education institution) with your child.
+In discussing the options it can be beneficial to assist him or her in identifying strengths and weaknesses and exploring potential career interests.

-- Maintaining a living space (cleaning, laundry, basic maintenance, etc.)
+- Maintaining a living space (i.e. – cleaning, laundry, etc.)

-- Taking care of health needs (nutrition and cooking, exercise, basic self-care, etc.)
+- Taking care of health needs (i.e. – nutrition and cooking, basic self-care, etc.)

-To find out more about how to help a child with a learning disability after high school, or to learn more about Transitions programs near Albany, New York, contact us at (518) 775-5384.
+To find out more about how to help a child with a learning disability after high school, or to learn more about Transitions programs in Albany, New York, contact us at (518) 775-5384.